• Menu

 Shake well, use as needed to massage the feet or hands or where ever the neuropathy is present.

-I certainly hope you will find this useful and work for you as well as it does for me.
+I certainly hope you will find this useful and working for you as well as it does for me.
 Neuropathy is a tough nut to crack, but with continuous attention and while combining different approaches (supplements, acupuncture, essential oils, exercise), finding a bit of relief is possible.

 Related Posts